AadyaPandey/fundwise_server/Readme.md

-# GrantGuard — AI-Powered Multi-Agent Grant Review System
+# FundWise — AI-Powered Multi-Agent Grant Review System

 ## Overview

-**GrantGuard** is a production-oriented AI system that automates the first-pass review of NGO grant applications using a **multi-agent architecture** built with **LangGraph**.
+**FundWise** is a production-oriented AI system that automates the first-pass review of NGO grant applications using a **multi-agent architecture** built with **LangGraph**.

-Instead of functioning as a chatbot, GrantGuard simulates the workflow of a human grant review committee by breaking the evaluation process into specialized agents.
+Instead of functioning as a chatbot, FundWise simulates the workflow of a human grant review committee by breaking the evaluation process into specialized agents.
 Each agent has a single responsibility and communicates through structured outputs, making the system modular, explainable, and easy to extend.

 The goal is **not** to replace human reviewers, but to provide an intelligent, transparent, and secure recommendation before final approval.